imagej/imagej.github.io/_pages/plugins/nanotrackj.md

 ![](/media/Spots.png "fig:Spots.png") ![](/media/SpotsMax.png "fig:SpotsMax.png")

-The *maxima method & gaussian fit* also utilizes the ["Process -&gt; Find Maxima"](/ij/docs/menus/process.html#find-maxima) method of ImageJ but do an gaussian fit after that to improve the estimation qualtity.
+The *maxima method & gaussian fit* also utilizes the [{% include bc path="Process|Find Maxima" %}](/ij/docs/menus/process.html#find-maxima) method of ImageJ but do an gaussian fit after that to improve the estimation qualtity.
 Theoretically it achieves sub-pixel accuracy.
 However, diffraction patterns often suffers from saturation and sometimes they do not even have a gaussian shape so that sub-pixel accuracy is not achievable.

 **Diffusion-Coefficient-Estimator:** Two methods are available: The regression method and the covariance method.
 The *regression method* is the most used in literature to estimate the diffusion coefficient.
 It evaluates the mean squared displacement for different time lags.
 Then it fits a regression line to the data points.
 This regression line is not constrained to go through the point of origin (0,0).
 The slope of this regression line is proportional to diffusion coefficient.
 This method is very simple but unfortunately error prone.
 Up to now its not clear, how many data points lead to the best estimate.
 Therefore, the plugin allows the user to determine what minimum and maximum time lag should be used.